jean-tu/Security-Fundamentals/README.md

 * What are the **golden rules of digital forensics?**
 	* **Protect and Preserve the evidence** - an exact copy must be made of the original digital media (forensic image)
 	* **Always assume the case will go to court** - keeping track of an asset (chain of custody), and matching cryptographic hashes for original evidence and forensic image
+* What is ARP?
+	* Address Resolution Protocol
+	* Used for associating a MAC address with an IPv4 Address

 ## Nmap